Rob-Pait/dreamcloud-docs/firstapp/source/durability.rst

         :start-after: step-4
         :end-before: step-5

-List objects in your container :code:`fractals` to see if the upload was successful, then download the file to verify the md5sum is the
+List objects in your container to see if the upload was successful, then download the file to verify the md5sum is the
 same: